Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 Firstly, special achievements are not recognised, and neither are *All Eights*, *Double Eights*, or *Sixteen Chaff*.

-Secondly, if the round ends without any teyaku being formed, then the scoring is slightly different.
+Secondly, if the round ends without any dekiyaku being formed, then the scoring is slightly different.
 While each player still counts their captured card points to determine the winner, comparing against the par value of 88 only makes sense with three players.
 Instead, the players calculate the following:

 `Payment = (Winner's Total Card Points - Loser's Total Card Points) x Field Multiplier`